lowtone/lowtone-log/README.md

 # Logging

-Generic log interface and settings.
+Generic log interface and settings for WordPress.